Rennylex/multirobot_system_assign/ps2/report.md

 ROS_NAMESPACE=robot_1 roslaunch simple_shape simple_shape.launch &
 ROS_NAMESPACE=robot_2 roslaunch simple_shape simple_shape.launch &
 ```
-But when I used the command line `./run3.sh` to execute it, the terminal returns a permission denied error.
+But when I used the command line `./run3.sh` to execute it, the terminal returned a permission denied error.
 It turns out that to make a shell script file executable, we have to first run `chmod +x filename.sh` to mark it as executable.

-The same should be applied for the scripts killing the process.
+The same should be applied to the scripts killing the process.

 ```bash
 #! /bin/bash